 In its FAQ, the European Commission published guidance on the reporting requirements.
-In addition, the European Commission has published a common template for reporting immobilised assets of the Russian Central Bank.
+In addition, the European Commission has published a common template for reporting immobilised assets of the Russian Central Bank or of any entity acting on behalf or at the direction of the Russian Central Bank.